jacobsvante/netsuite/README.md

 Make async requests to NetSuite SuiteTalk SOAP, REST Web Services, and Restlets.
 [Detailed documentation available here.](https://jacobsvante.github.io/netsuite/)

-## Beta quality disclaimer

-The project's API is still very much in fluctuation.
-Please consider pinning your dependency to this package to a minor version (e.g. `poetry add netsuite~0.9` or `pipenv install netsuite~=0.9.0`), which is guaranteed to have no breaking changes.
-From 1.0 and forward we will keep a stable API.

 ## Installation

 With default features (REST API + Restlet support):